groskwik/PC-G850VS/README.md

 - Send the ASCII file by pressing the [S] key
 - Return to the S.I.O. main menu (ON/BREAK key).

-# Where to buy a USB adapter ?
+### Where to buy a USB adapter ?

 https://buyee.jp/item/yahoo/shopping/tmfg_A01-00126

+## Programs

+### rpn.bas
+HP-15C simulator, see https://www.hpmuseum.org/forum/thread-10520-page-7.html

+### dampv.bas
+Calculate the natural frequency of uniform beams as well as rayleigh damping.

-# Links
+## Links

 - http://airbug.one.free.fr/PC-E220/PC-E220_USB.html
 - http://kyoro205.blog.fc2.com/blog-entry-165.html